Tanmay-R-Choudhary/Tanmay-R-Choudhary/README.md

 ### Hi there 👋!

 I am Tanmay and I go by the pronoun 'he'.
 I am interested in physics and software engineering.
-I'll be starting my UG in Computer Engineering in a few months.
+I am currently pursuing Computer Engineering and have interest in Aerospace Engineering.
+My long term goal is to be a Sofware Engineer.

-I am currently working on two flutter apps and a physics simulation engine.
+Right now I am working on a physics engine using OpenGL.

-One of the apps is a task manager app and the other is a social media app whose audience are intended to be programmers.

 The engine is currently being designed to simulate basic stuff.
 Also I am only designing it for 2D physics as of now.
 I do have plans to increase the number of dimensions.
 However that would most likely be a sub project within the project.

-You can follow the progress of all these projects on my github.

 You can reach me at: tanmay.d.choudhary@gmail.com